chris01b/canvasApp/README.md

     into your canvas assignment's developer console.
 2. Copy and paste the questions into `PASTE_QUESTIONS.txt`.
 3. Run: `npm test` from the root of the folder.

+## Abuse
+Please don't abuse API keys.
+This is the honor code.